Synthetic-Physiology-Lab/fucciphase/README.md

 ### 2 — `examples/reproducibility/` [📁 reproducibility](examples/reproducibility)

-Minimal workflow using sample data.
-Run it in one command:
+This is a minimal workflow that uses the sample data.
+Navigate to the reproducibility directory, then run the following command in one step:

 ```bash
 fucciphase inputs/merged_linked.ome.xml